Date Last Updated: 18th October 2021

-St. John's Co-Cathedral in the City of Valletta - If you like visiting religious buildings you can't miss this one a richly ornamented in high Baroque.
+St. John's Co-Cathedral is located in the City of Valletta.
+If you like visiting religious buildings you can't miss this one, a richly ornamented in high Baroque architecture.
 Every corner is highly decorated with 16th and 17th century art.
 This cathedral is one of the most beautiful you will probably see!

-Not only the walls are and ceilings are decorated but also with floor covered with memorials with inlaid colourful marbles creating a rich tapestry effect.
+Not only the walls and ceilings are decorated but also the floor is covered with memorials for the dead knights with inlaid intricate colourful marbles creating a rich tapestry effect all over the cathedral floors.
 Do not miss the Caravaggio’s painting.
 A very good audio tour is available with the price you pay.
 It is Malta’s best rated visited church.

 The Cathedral houses one of Europe’s most impressive and famous art of works.
 The Italian artist Michelangelo Merisi da Caravaggio, during his stay in Malta 1608, he painted the 'Beheading of St. John the Baptist' on oil on canvas.